 If you would like to prevent me from doing this then you need to send 1 bitcoin to the following BTC address.

 I can totally see that people could get freaked out by this email.
 However, the emails are sent out in batches of three against an alphabetically sorted list of email addresses.
-The emails are not targeted and don’t contain any of the information that they threaten to leak other than the email address itself.
+The emails aren’t targeted and don’t contain any of the information that they threaten to leak other than the email address itself.
 The scam would have been much more effective if it was addressed to your name and had one of the pieces of more sensitive pieces of information attached.

 Patreon did have a data breach back in October of this year.
 At the time, Patreon made this statement:

-I’m frankly surprised by how badly thought through this scam really is.
+I’m frankly surprised by how badly thought through this scam is.
 The information is already leaked and users who know about this data breach will already be aware of this.
 The email also fails to explain what on earth Bitcoins are, how you acquire them, and how you make payments with them.
 Anyone who would be gullible enough to fall for this mass-emailing scam would probably not possess the technical skills required to make the payment using the method required.
-It’s simply not beginner friendly.
-If this attack was targeted at Bitcoin users from a breach of a Bitcoin related website, it would probably do fine.
+It’s simply not beginner-friendly.
+If this attack was targeted at Bitcoin users from a breach of a Bitcoin-related website, it would probably do fine.
 But as it stands, they’ve just emailed a bunch of people a threat that doesn’t make any relatable sense to them other than the name Patreon.

 The claims in the emails are all false.
-For example, the Bitcoin address is not unique.
+For example, the Bitcoin address isn’t unique.
 From looking at the headers we can see that the exact identical message was sent to three other recipients.
 From searching the web, you’ll find that others have also gotten the exact same Bitcoin address.